life4ddr/life4ddrbot/README.md

 ## Roadmap/Wishlist

-### Welcome Messaging
+### Discord mentions
-Update the logic so that the bot is listening to relevant channels and sending a welcome message when a new user joins the discord server
-### "Role Me" Logic
-Allow for a command that manually updates and syncs user roles based on a number of factors.
-This could include (but not limited to):
-- Roles related to a user's LIFE4 rank
-- Patreon roles
-- Rank Royale or specific event roles
+Mention a user in the discord announcement channels if they have a valid discord username

+### Auto role assignments
+Automatically update a user's discord role if their username matches